anhvir/c102/README.md

 ```
   * **Implement Exercise 7.3:** You can start with
 [`insertion_sort.c`](./insertion_sort.c) and add a few lines to
-remove the duplicate elements.
+remove the duplicates.
 If you want some hints, you can used
 the skeleton [`e73.c`](./e73.c).

   * **Implement Exercise 7.4:** You can use [`e74_Sol_1.c`](./e74_Sol_1.c)